gustaavv/MIT6.824/lab2d.md

 2️⃣ Fast retry when an AppendEntries RPC reply suggests that there is a conflict in log.

+3️⃣ Add a schedule job that do lock and unlock every 1 second just to check if there is a dead lock.

 ## Experiences

 ### Difficulty